UMD-INST377/Group-Project-Base/README.md

 What visualisations does your project drive?

+Our project provides an interactive map visualization for users.
+This map provides a visual for types of crimes in Prince George's County, and where they occurred.

 ### JavaScript Libraries and Other Tools Used

+What visualisation or other JS libraries does your project use?

 Our project primarily uses Leaflet.js for our map visualization component.

-What visualisation or other JS libraries does your project use?

-Our project primarily uses Leaflet.js for our main visualization component.
-We also used Chart.js to make a pie chart of the county's population by race.
-We also embeded a Tableau dashboard that houses two additional maps.
-Another tool we used is Geoapify’s Marker Icon API Playground to create custom markers for our Leaflet.js map.
-This tool is free and only requires the use of an API key.

 ### CSS Frameworks